Red Top, Minnesota: Name Origin Disagreement

+Early Days

 The first building in Red Top was the Haggberg Store in the fall of 1908, which also became home to the Red Top Post Office in the spring of 1909.
 Soon to follow were a Railroad Depot, Hotel and Restaurant, the Kalberg Store (with auto sales, too!), a Freight Warehouse, Norwegian Lutheran Church, Stockyard, American Legion Hall, several other buildings, and a number of houses.
 District 70, the Red Top School District actually predates the community and was on property donated by Richard Lewis a half mile from the center of the community.

 The people who lived around Red Top were mostly first and second generation immigrants, very often from Scandinavia, worked hard and didn't have much money.
 That's not to say there was no humor!
 There were pranks and kidding around, often in the face of adversity.
 During one of the Influenza epidemics of the late ‘teens, Rudolph Haggberg walked into the hotel and announced, “I’ve brought a flu stop today!”
 Everyone looked to see, and sure enough, it was!
 (The metal cover for a chimney flue!)

 When the Moose Lake Fire was raging in 1918, the people of Red Top were greatly concerned.
 The Soo Line had a relief train standing by in McGrath in case evacuation became necessary.
 Many residents dug holes in their yards to bury valuables in the event they had to leave.
 To this day, depressions in the ground where some of these holes were can still be seen.
 A welcome rainstorm finally put out the fire.

 Red Top nearly had a town square park, located on Main Street across from Hanson's Hotel.
 It was next to the Kalberg Store and in fact was partly on land owned by John Kalberg.
 Some of the park area was on the wide alley between the Soo Line right of way and Kalberg's land.
 There was a huge stone and concrete flagpole stand in the park with a tall tamarack flagpole in it.
 The old flagpole stand today lies cracked and broken in the bottom of the pit—the only reminder of the park that's left.

 The East Side Telephone Company entered Red Top in 1909 with a 37 unit farm line that ran from the exchange at Opstead to Eastwood, Red Top, Isle, and Wahkon.
 There the line connected with the Minnesota Telephone Company.

 In 1948 and 1949, Red Top residents were pleased to receive electric power from North Pine Electric Cooperative Association.

 Red Top, much to everyone's surprise, had sort of an airport in the 1940s.
 It was simply the field on the north side of town.
 A wind sock on a tamarack pole was the “control tower.”
 Much to the consternation of Oscar Anderson, the flight path was directly over his store.
 Arnold Pinz and Henry Paulson among others, flew in and out from Red Top.